brendanconnolly/BlogPosts/webhooks/testingWebhooksWithJS.part2.md

 The registration and subscription process can be done manually via the Github UI in the `Webhooks` section of the repository, or programatically using the api.

 ### Using the Github API
-Typically I would turn to [axios](https://github.com/axios/axios) when I need to create an api client, however in this case Github provides [Octokit.js](https://github.com/octokit/octokit.js), self described as `the all-batteries-included GitHub SDK for Browsers, Node.js, and Deno`.
-It is nice to work with and makes working with the Gthub api simple and easy.

-To install `Octokit` from a console inside your project directory enter `npm install @octokit/rest`.
+Typically I would turn to [axios](https://github.com/axios/axios) when I need to create an api client.
+In this case Github provides [Octokit.js](https://github.com/octokit/octokit.js), which they describe as `the all-batteries-included GitHub SDK for Browsers, Node.js, and Deno`.
+To install Octokit from a console inside your project directory enter `npm install @octokit/rest`.

-`Octokit` provides multiple authentication strategies, for this guide we will be using the default which is a `personal access token`.
+Octokit provides multiple authentication options, for this guide we will be using the default which is a `personal access token`.
 If you neeed an assist on creating a token, the github docs have you covered: [Creating a Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-Since the access token is a secret that we don't want to share publically, rather than paste it directly into our code, we will use the [dotenv](https://github.com/motdotla/dotenv) package to store it inside an environment variable.
-To install, from a console inside your project directory enter `npm install dotenv`.
+Since the access token is a secret that we don't want to share publically.
+Rather than paste the token directly into our code we can use an environment variable.
+To do this we will install the [dotenv](https://github.com/motdotla/dotenv) package using `npm install dotenv`.

-Next in the root of your project directory create a `.env` file, and inside it add `GITHUB_TOKEN=your_token_here`, replacing the placeholder text with the token you generated.
+In the root of your project directory create a `.env` file, and inside it add `GITHUB_TOKEN=your_token_here`, replacing the placeholder text with the token you generated.

-### Setting up Octokit
+### Setting up an Octokit client
 To setup the api client, we'll create a new file named `githubClient.js` and enter the following:

 ```js